Frequently Asked Questions related to admission to the Nursing program

 Admission is based on a “first-come, first-served” basis for the Practical Nursing program.
 This means you are placed on a waiting list on the date that ALL of the “Admissions Folder” requirements have been met.
 Students are then accepted into the program based on their placement order on the waiting list – we accept the first 32 names.

-The GPA requirement for the ADN program is calculated using the final grades from all prerequisite courses, including those taken at the Practical Nursing level and the final grades from all successfully completed Practical Nursing core courses.
+The GPA requirement for the ADN program is calculated using the final grades from all prerequisite courses, including the Practical Nursing core courses and the final grades from all successfully completed required general education classes.
 The minimum grade point average required for admission is a 2.7.

 In what way can a criminal background check affect my ability to get a nursing license or have a student clinical experience in a health care agency?
 The Iowa Board of Nursing may not issue a nursing license to individuals if there is a history of felony convictions.
 Clinical agencies are also conducting criminal checks and monitoring child and dependent adult abuse registries prior to allowing student experiences in their agency.
-Beginning in August 2005, all students accepted to the program will be required to do a criminal background check and abuse registry check prior to starting the program.
+All students accepted to the program will be required to do a criminal background check and abuse registry check prior to starting the program.

 What is a "blended" program?
 The Blended program allows students to complete all of their classroom learning online through a variety of teaching methods such as audio lectures, videos and discussion boards, for example.
 Homework assignments are submitted online and faculty are readily available for questions and correspondence.
 It also requires students to periodically visit campus for exams and clinical simulation as well as participating in clinical rotations each week.